 Tricks of the Brain

 So, what are hallucinations?
 Hallucinations are brain tricks telling you something is true that isn’t.
-The lie is so real that the person cannot distinguish between truth and fiction.
+The lie is so natural that the person cannot distinguish between truth and fiction.
 The person experiencing the hallucination smells, hears, sees, tastes, and feels what is before them.
-For example, if they see a tree not there, it is as real to them as it is not real to you.
+For example, if they see a tree not there, it is as natural to them as it is not real to you.
 They smell it, feel its bark, hear the leaves rustle, and see it swaying in the breeze.
 Therefore, you cannot easily persuade them that it is not.

 Helping Someone Having Hallucinations